Writing Style Guide/AP Guide

 - Capitalize the principal words, including prepositions and conjunctions of four or more letters: "The Star Spangled Banner".

 - Capitalize an article (the, a, an) or a word of fewer than four letters if it is the first or last word in a title: "Of Mice and Men".

-- Italicize titles of newspapers, magazines and books (excluding reference works and the Bible).
+- Italicize titles of newspapers, magazines, journals and books (excluding reference works and the Bible).
 Underline if you can't set in italics.

 - Put quotation marks around the titles of movies, TV programs, plays, epic poems, operas, albums, exhibit titles, works of art, articles, chapters, lectures, speeches and presentations.

 It is OK to begin a sentence with a conjunction occasionally, but do not set the conjunction off with a comma.
 (And the ARL building contains more research laboratories.)

 Lowercase reference to subject matter, unless a proper noun (mathematics, science, oceanography, English)

 Capitalize the formal name of an academic course (Introduction to Engineering, Calculus 1)